-Pupils will complete six National Qualifications (in S4) and up to 5 National Qualifications in S5-6 plus PSE, PE and RMPS.
+Pupils will complete 7 National Qualifications at the end of S4 and up to 5 National Qualifications in S5-6 plus PSE, PE and RMPS.
 The National Qualifications will be at an appropriate level for the most part from National 4, National 5, Higher and Advanced Higher.